RyanHendricks/docker-cosmos/README.md

 ![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/ryanhendricks/docker-cosmos.svg)
 # Docker-Cosmos

+Run a Dockerized full node running cosmos-sdk v0.34.3 on cosmoshub-2

 ## Prerequisites

   - Docker
   - Docker-Compose

-## Getting Started
+## Configuration

 ### Environment Variables

-You will need to set the following env variables either in a docker-compose file or in the docker run command if running the container directly.
-Not to worry though,
+You can set the following env variables either in a docker-compose file or in the docker run command if running the container directly.
+If left unchanged they will default to the values listed below.
 - MONIKER
   - defaults to "nonamenode"
 - GAIAD_HOME
   - defaults to /.gaiad
 - CHAIN_ID
-  - defaults to gaia-13003
+  - defaults to cosmoshub-2
 - GENESIS_URL
-  - defaults to gaia-13003 github genesis file url
+  - defaults to cosmoshub2 github [genesis file url](https://raw.githubusercontent.com/cosmos/launch/master/genesis.json)

 You can modify the config within the /scripts/entrypoint.sh file if you are cloning and building the image yourself.
 The config.toml is created dynamically when starting the container based on the ENV variables supplied above.